BeefyAndTheDucks/XMLSharp/XMLSharpCompiler/Syntax.md

 Access can either be `public` or `private`.
 Public means that anybody can access/change the value.
 Private means that only methods on the `class` or `struct` can access/change the value.

-You can use 2 access modifiers.
+You can use two access modifiers.

 `private public` means `private` access, `public` change.